jphmrst/PLC/src/plc/fp/NatData.lagda.md

 ```

 We are using symbols here rather than a name written with letters as
-before — but Agda has very few "special" characters, so these are
+with pairs — but Agda has very few "special" characters, so these are
 valid names just as `pair` is a valid name.
 The name `[]`, often
 pronounced _nil_, represents the empty list.
 It is a constructor, but
 needs no arguments to construct the value.
 The constructor `::` is